-If there are any areas of concern, a Growth Plan may be developed.
+If there are any areas of concern, a Growth Plan may be developed or additional monitoring/evaluation may occur.
 The plan identifies the specific behavior which must be addressed, method of remediation, and a review date.
 Failure to meet terms of the Growth plan is grounds for dismissal from the program.